Database Manual · Chapter 4

 Result gridSELECT result rows — column names, values, sorting

-Data Tab — Row-Level View / Edit
+Data Tab — Row-Level View (Read-Only)

 Recommended uses: